asq-sheriff/AI-Production-Checklist/README.md

 ---

 ## 📈 AI Strategy & Transformation

+> **Why it matters:** 87% of ML projects fail to reach production—most due to organizational issues, not technology.
+Leadership buy-in is the single most predictive factor for AI success.
+Without a clear strategy, roadmap, and change management, you'll build great AI that nobody uses.
+This section bridges technology and business.

 ### AI Strategy Roadmap (7 Workstreams - Gartner)
 - [ ] **Strategy & Governance**